q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 ## Prepare Helper Functions
-Same as usual Contour Based methods, i will be using the running average and contour extraction concepts.
-Again i have to request you to view those 3 blogs i stated earlier specially the first one to understand about these two functions.
+Same as usual Contour Based methods, I will be using the running average and contour extraction concepts.
+Again I have to request you to view those 3 blogs I stated earlier specially the first one to understand about these two functions.

 ```python